 The landscaping throughout the Villages has been professionally planned, installed, and maintained.
 Residents shall assist in the maintenance by using the sidewalks and walkways at all times.
-Housing's grass areas are mowed on Monday beginning at 9 a.m.
-The beautiful native California Sycamore trees drop leaves November through March, and we need to blow off the courtyards on a weekly basis.
+Housing's grass areas are typically mowed on Monday beginning at 9 a.m., however can change due to inclement weather.
+The beautiful native California Sycamore trees drop leaves November through March, and we need to blow off the courtyards on a weekly basis as needed.
 During this time, we recommend that residents close their windows.
 Recycled water is used for irrigating lawns and landscapes on campus.
 Purple signs, irrigation pipes, and sprinkler heads indicate areas of recycled water use.
 Do not drink recycled water.